anki-geo/ultimate-geography/CONTRIBUTING.md

 Each contains the Country name as the first field, which is used to match it together with the row in `main.csv`.

-*Derivative entries are completely optional!* ´Capital_hint.csv` only have 4 entries, as those are the only ones that actually have any of the columns populated.
+*Derivative entries are completely optional!* `Capital_hint.csv` only has 4 entries, as those are the only ones that actually have any of the columns populated.
 Only enter a row into a derivative csv if it is needed.